Kay Daley Scholarship for Nursing Leadership

 Administered by: NL Registered Nurses' Education & Research Trust

 This scholarship was created to honour Kay Daley, an amazing leader in nursing and nursing administration in our province.
-The Kay Daley Leadership Legacy Fund will award one scholarship annually to a nurse who is pursuing a continuing education program or event that will enhance leadership development.
+The Kay Daley Leadership Legacy Fund will award one scholarship annually to a nurse who is pursuing a non-credit continuing education program or event that will enhance leadership development.

 Value: up to $1,000

 - There is only one scholarship awarded annually.
+If the scholarship is not awarded in the spring, applications will be accepted in the fall.

 - Funding decisions for the Spring competition will be made in early-mid May.
 The Fall funding decisions will be made in mid-late November.